acend/container-basics-training/content/en/docs/02/_index.md

 ```

 {{% alert title="Note for Windows" color="primary" %}}
-If you are on a Windows system (so you are using `git-bash`, `cmd` or `powershell` but not the Webgui), be aware of the error:
+If you are using `git-bash`, `cmd` or `powershell` on a Windows system, be aware of the error:

 ```
 the input device is not a TTY.
 If you are using mintty, try prefixing the command with 'winpty'
 ```

-Put `winpty` at the beginning of every command that uses the `-it` paramaters.
-E.g.:
+Put `winpty` at the beginning of every command that uses the `-it` paramaters. e.g.:

 ```bash
 winpty docker run -it mariadb